ShravanJ/ShravanJ/README.md

 I'm a Software Development Engineer at Charles Schwab

-- 🔭 I’m currently working on various .NET backend projects
+- 🔭 Currently working on various .NET backend projects
-- 🌱 I’m currently learning about performance and scalability
+- 🌱 Learning about performance and scalability
 - 💬 Ask me about .NET Core and Xamarin
-- 📫 How to reach me: shravan@shravanj.com
+- 📫 Want to get in touch?
+Shoot me an email: shravan@shravanj.com